TheDuckAI/openevolve/README.md

+# Optuna Setup (temporary)

+The example launch script is [run.sh](./run.sh).
+You can see all the CLI options by doing --help option.

+You can modify which parameters are being optimized and how they are optimized (low, high, step, etc.) by modifying [run_optuna.py](./run_optuna.py).
+Parameter options are in the `objective` function and the way default parameters are loaded are in the `load_params_from_config` function.

 # OpenEvolve

 An open-source implementation of the AlphaEvolve system described in the Google DeepMind paper "AlphaEvolve: A coding agent for scientific and algorithmic discovery" (2025).